jinseo0904/DL_Final_Project_Egocentric/strategy.md

 1. A video clip (sequence of frames) is input to the pipeline
 2. Each frame passes through the object detector (YOLO12) to identify objects
-3. The entire clip passes through the Video Swin Transformer to recognize actions
+3. The entire clip passes through the TimeSformer to recognize actions
 4. Object features and action features are fed into the association module to create fused representations
 5. The fused representations are processed by the context transformer to produce final behavioral context predictions